craftercms/docs/source/reference/modules/studio.rst

   this from the cookies in the browser while logging in with Studio.

 For more information on JWT tokens in general, see https://jwt.io/introduction.
-For information on creating access tokens in Studio, see :ref:`here <access-tokens>`.
+For information on creating access tokens in Studio, see :ref:`here <api-token>`.

 .. _studio-preview-cookie: